mateusz-szczyrzyca/motion-sensors-system/README.md

   Presence detector code also will be published soon.

 - Various reactions to motion detection such as turning on/off lights, opening garage doors, turn on/off heating systems, etc.
-  There are no limits in such use cases so if you want to use Rust on your Raspberry this app should be a good choice.
+  There are no limits in such use cases so if you want to use Rust on your Raspberry this app should be a good choice for such use cases.